 Tell us about the ISKO Award you won: I designed a collection of five garments for the "Denim Icons" theme to enter the competition.
-From there, ISKO chose one merchandised look that they wanted me to create and would go down a runway show in Venice Italy.
+From there, ISKO chose one merchandised look that they wanted me to create and would go down a runway show in Venice, Italy.
 I was also entered in the Swarovski Crystal challenge where I had to figure out a creative way to use their crystals on my merchandised look.
-Through the entire process the three students as well as myself got to work with companies such as Avery Dennison to design our own trims, as well as, we went to Dystar where we created our own washes for our looks.
+Through the entire process, the three students, as well as myself, got to work with companies such as Avery Dennison to design our own trims.
+We also got to go to Dystar where we created our own washes for our looks.
 I was one of three students representing the United States in this international Denim Design competition.
 The award I ended up winning was for the best U.S.A.
 Designer and I will be featured in Vogue Italia.

-Where are you working now and what do you do?
+Where are you working now?
 I am currently interning in NYC at Ralph Lauren in their Denim Development Department for their men's and women's Polo.
-During the internship we are also given a design competition that we will be presenting, so I am currently working on the concepts and the designs for the competition.
+During the internship, we are also given a design competition that we will be presenting, so I am currently working on the concepts and the designs for the competition.

-Tell us about your Ralph Lauren internship.
-Where is it and what will you be doing there?
-The internship so far has been such an amazing experience getting to see hands on the entire creative as well as production process that a high end global brand such as Ralph Lauren goes through.
-I am living in NYC for the summer and I am in the Denim Development department where I have done everything from designing, to creating presentations, working with the fabric and wash team, constructing competitive analysis on branding, creating linesheets, etc.
+The internship so far has been such an amazing experience getting to see hands-on the entire creative as well as production process that a high-end global brand such as Ralph Lauren goes through.
+I have done everything from designing, to creating presentations, working with the fabric and wash team, constructing competitive analysis on branding, creating line sheets, etc.

-How did you decide on your major at FIDM?
-I decided on Product Development because I wanted the design and creative hands on approach that the fashion design major has to offer, but I also wanted to know the production and business side of the industry as well.
+How did you decide on your majors at FIDM?
+I decided on Product Development because I wanted the design and creative hands-on approach that the Fashion Design major has to offer, but I also wanted to know the production and business side of the industry, as well.
 That is why I found that Product Development prepared me the best for being able to understand both sides of the fashion industry.
-I decided on IMPD because I wanted to be challenged and experience what it would be like to work one on one with a company.
-IMPD helped build on the skills I already learned from my previous AA but also helped me understand the fashion industry from an international stand point.
+I decided on IMPD because I wanted to be challenged and experience what it would be like to work one-on-one with a company.
+IMPD helped build on the skills I already learned from my previous AA but also helped me understand the fashion industry from an international standpoint.

 What is your biggest goal right now?
 My biggest goal right now is to find a denim company to work for, for a full time position weather that be in Los Angeles, NYC, or even overseas.
 I want to experience all areas of the denim industry from wash to fabric to even production.